Cranial Manipulation – What Is It & Does It Really Work?

 Cranial Manipulation London

-There are a lot of mixed feelings and opinions surrounding Cranial Osteopathy.
-So we have written the below article to hopefully help explain some theories, describe the treatment process and mention some examples of when it could be beneficial.
-If you have any questions feel free to get in touch at Wellthy Clinic.
+There are many mixed feelings and opinions surrounding Cranial Osteopathy.
+We have written the article below to help explain some theories, describe the treatment process, and provide examples of when it could be beneficial.
+If you have any questions, feel free to get in touch with Wellthy Clinic.

 Osteopath To Cranial Osteopathy

 Cranial manipulation!
-Well at one time all physicians presumed that the skull was solidly fixed together.
+All physicians once presumed that the skull was solidly fixed together.
 It wasn’t until the early part of the 20th Century (1930s) that William Garner Sutherland suggested that the cranium was a moving structure.
-Even though these movements are tiny he also discovered that there was a pulse in the cranium that mirrored the cerebrospinal fluid.
+Even though these movements are tiny, he also discovered a pulse in the cranium that mirrored the movement of the cerebrospinal fluid.

-When we are healthy this pulse beats between 10 & 14 beats a minute.
-When we are unwell or have an illness this beat is much lower.
+When we are healthy, our pulse beats between 10 and 14 beats per minute.
+When we are unwell or have an illness, this rate is much lower.
 By gentle manipulation of the head and the sacrum, Sutherland suggested that he could potentially adjust the timing of the pulse.
-By restoring balance within the body this could help with multiple pains and conditions.
+By restoring balance within the body, this could help with multiple pains and conditions.

 Can any osteopath perform cranial manipulation?

-Yes they can, but this treatment needs a light sensitive touch and feel of the patient’s rhythmic pulse.
-As a practitioner if you cannot tune into that pulse, then you are probably going to be ineffective with your treatments.
-Moreover, Cranial Osteopaths typically undergo post graduate training to develop their palpation and understand the underlying mechanisms behind this style of treatment.
+Yes, they can, but this treatment requires a light, sensitive touch and a sense of the patient’s rhythmic pulse.
+As a practitioner, if you cannot tune into that pulse, you will likely be ineffective with your treatments.
+Moreover, Cranial Osteopaths typically undergo postgraduate training to develop their palpation and understand the underlying mechanisms behind this style of therapy.

 How Does Cranial Osteopathy Work?

-Cranial Osteopaths believe they are able to feel a subtle rhythmic movement that is present in the body, known as the ‘Cranial Rhythm’ (or involuntary motion).
-The aim is to be a facilitator and to allow the patient’s body to find better health.
-By gently supporting the patient by typically holding their head or sacrum, it’s possible to feel restrictions which can be eased to restore balance within the body.
+Cranial Osteopaths believe they can sense a subtle, rhythmic movement in the body, known as the ‘Cranial Rhythm’ (or involuntary motion).
+The aim is to act as a facilitator and allow the patient’s body to achieve better health.
+By gently supporting the patient, typically by holding their head or sacrum, it’s possible to feel restrictions that can be eased to restore balance within the body.

 What Bones Can Be Manipulated In Craniosacral Therapy

-Cranial Osteopathy is very gentle in comparison to more direct manipulations used within structural osteopathy sessions.
-Within sessions your Cranial Osteopath will be feeling for subtle restrictions and wanting to encourage a better sense of balance and symmetry within the patient’s body.
-The group of bones that could potentially be manipulated consists of the skull, vertebral column, sacrum and the coccyx.
-However, it is important to note cranial bone motion cannot be considered in isolation but one of the 5 inter-related phenomena.
+Cranial Osteopathy is very gentle compared to more direct manipulations used within structural osteopathy sessions.
+Within sessions, your Cranial Osteopath will feel for subtle restrictions and want to encourage a better sense of balance and symmetry within the patient’s body.
+The group of potentially manipulated bones consists of the skull, vertebral column, sacrum and the coccyx.
+However, it is essential to note that cranial bone motion cannot be considered in isolation but is one of the five interrelated phenomena.

 CranioSacral Therapy vs. Cranial Osteopathy

-Craniosacral Therapy, which was developed in the 1970s, (John Upledger,) but is often compared to cranial osteopathy, developed by Dr. Sutherland in the 1930s.
+Craniosacral Therapy, developed in the 1970s by John Upledger, is often compared to cranial osteopathy, which was created by Dr. Sutherland in the 1930s.
 This led to the early research behind Craniosacral Therapy.
-Both approaches from a patient’s perspective involve the practitioner mainly holding the cranium and sacrum within a treatment session.
-However, Cranial Osteopaths requires a higher level of training with all UK Osteopaths required to complete a 4 year full time masters degree course.
-After that, they complete additional Cranial osteopathy postgraduate courses.
-Craniosacral therapy requires 1 year of diploma training as a starting point then there are additional training courses.
+Both approaches from a patient’s perspective primarily involve the practitioner holding the cranium and sacrum during a treatment session.
+However, Cranial Osteopaths require a higher level of training, with all UK Osteopaths required to complete a 4-year full-time master’s degree course.
+After that, they complete additional postgraduate courses in Cranial Osteopathy.
+Craniosacral therapy requires a one-year diploma training as a starting point, followed by further training courses.

 Bones Of The Skull – Cranial Manipulation

-There are 28 bones that potentially could be manipulated in the skull, six ossicles of the inner ear within the temporal bones and the osseous labyrinths.
-Furthermore the hyoid bone is sometimes considered by some to be part of the cranial region as well.
+There are 28 bones in the skull that can potentially be manipulated, including six ossicles of the inner ear within the temporal bones and the osseous labyrinth.
+Furthermore, the hyoid bone is sometimes considered by some to be part of the cranial region as well.

 The 8 Cranial Bones